lxdao-official/WhatToBuild/README.md

-# Idea List
+# 🚀 WhatToBuild

-Welcome to the **Awesome Ideas Collection**!
+Welcome to the **WhatToBuild**!
 This is a place to share, discuss, and collaborate on innovative ideas in the Web3 space.
 Whether you have a groundbreaking DeFi concept, a novel DAO governance model, or a revolutionary NFT use case, we'd love to hear about it!

 This is a great idea.